MichaelSasser/matrixctl/docs/source/contributer_documentation/tests_handlers.rst

 ********

-Handlers in MatrixCtl are used to handle the communication between the server and the :ref:`Commands` or to load config files.
+Handlers in MatrixCtl are used to handle the communication between the server and the :ref:`Addons` or to load config files.

 Fixtures
 --------